 - When your creditor agrees to settle a debt, a savings of $600 or more (meaning at least $600 less than what you owe at the time of settlement) may be reported by your creditor to the IRS as Discharge of Indebtedness income.
 You should consult your tax advisor to determine whether your individual circumstances require you to include any Discharge of Indebtedness Income in your reportable income, or whether you qualify for an insolvency exclusion.
 For more information on tax ramifications to you personally, refer to the IRS website www.irs.gov IRS Publication 908- “Bankruptcy Tax Guide” and IRS Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness.

-To summarize, each case is unique and results, dependent as they are upon both your ability to set aside sufficient funds and your creditor’s willingness to negotiate a less than full balance settlement, may be expected to vary widely.
+To summarize, each case is unique.
+Results may vary, as they are upon both your ability to set aside sufficient funds and your creditor’s willingness to negotiate a less than full balance settlement.
 For consumers in verifiable states of financial hardship, a debt settlement program can be a very effective way to resolve unsecured debt but it is not a painless process and no guarantees as to settlement amounts or timing can be given.